Quality and Accreditation

 Quality Care at Weston Hospital

 Cleveland Clinic believes in providing quality of care information to patients and the public.
-As a non-profit hospital and responsible member of the community, you should know how we are performing.
+As a nonprofit hospital and responsible member of the community, you should know how we’re performing.
 These Quality Performance Reports show how Weston Hospital has been doing at providing the right care for specific common conditions.
-Information about surgery and how patients view their experiences at Hillcrest Hospital is also included.
+Information about surgery and how people view their experiences at Weston Hospital is also included.
 Click below for data and details: